 In state NAEP reading assessments prior to 1998, no testing accommodations or adaptations were permitted for SD and/or ELL students.
-In 1998, NAEP was administered using a split sample of schools-one sample in which accommodations were permitted for special-needs students who normally received them and another sample in which accommodations were not permitted.
+In 1998, NAEP was administered using a split sample of schools-one sample in which accommodations were permitted for SD and/or ELL students who normally received them and another sample in which accommodations were not permitted.
 Therefore, there were two different sets of results available for 1998, and both are shown in the tables in this report.
 Please note that bullet statements only reference the results from the 1998 assessment where accommodations were permitted.
-Results for the assessment years where accommodations were not permitted in state NAEP reading assessments (1992 and 1994) are reported in the same tables as the results where accommodations were permitted (1998, 2002, 2003, 2005, 2007, 2009, 2011, 2013, and 2015).
+Results for the assessment years where accommodations were not permitted in state NAEP reading assessments (1992 and 1994) are reported in the same tables as the results where accommodations were permitted (1998, 2002, 2003, 2005, 2007, 2009, 2011, 2013, 2015, and 2017).